Charliemowood/atom-guide/README.md

 [Atom](https://atom.io/) is a cross-platform text editor.
 It has its own internal system that allows you to install packages that can add functionality to your editor.
 Atom is beginner friendly and it is relatively easy to become productive with it quickly.
 Text editors like Atom can be used for writing code as well as other uses.

 The purpose of this short guide is to help you with several different tasks that you might want to accomplish using the text editor Atom.
 This guide is especially targeted toward new users.
-Use the table of contents to navigate to the part of the guide which is most relevant to you.
+You can use the table of contents to navigate to the part of the guide which is most relevant to you.

 **Note:**
 > Your system may vary.
 The example systems used in this guide are MacOS Sierra 10.12.1 and Fedora 25.
 MacOS has some unique features but Fedora should be quite representative of other operating systems.
-Be aware that you might need to modify some of these instructions based on characteristics of your own system.
+However, be aware that you might need to modify some of these instructions based on characteristics of your own system.
 If you do get stuck try a simple search on the internet, for instance: *how to open Terminal on x*, where x is the system you are using.

 ## Prerequisites